-Meet Phil Gee – a retired executive residing in Hilton Head, South Carolina.
+Meet Phil Gee – a retired executive residing in Hilton Head, SC.
 He was diagnosed with Parkinson’s disease (PD) in 2015.
 Today, Phil is an active member of our People with Parkinson’s Council, with his local Rock Steady Boxing program and as a volunteer for his local Moving Day walk.
 We asked Phil about his involvement within the Parkinson’s community and his motivation to reach under-served communities.

 What inspired you to engage with the Parkinson’s community after being diagnosed?

 I was initially diagnosed with PD in 2015 at age 57.
 Since that time, I have had a strong desire to increase my knowledge of the disease through internet searches, the Parkinson’s Foundation, Michael J. Fox Foundation, PD symposiums and Moving Day events.
 I believe that there are a significant number of people who have PD, yet they are undiagnosed or misdiagnosed.
 A core driver to my engagement with the Parkinson’s community was to help facilitate advancements in education, treatment and active engagement to the under-served communities.

 How do you think your work impacts Black/African American people with PD?

 As an African American with PD, I am keenly aware that African American women and men with PD symptoms are less likely to be seen by a neurologist or movement disorder specialist.
 As such, my involvement with the Parkinson’s Foundation has focused on key opportunities such as: 1) increasing the education and knowledge level of under-represented populations relating to PD symptoms, available resources and clinical trials; and 2) increasing the awareness of early PD symptoms within the medical community toward more comprehensive early-stage diagnosis and better informed treatment planning.

 How important is representation in the healthcare community?